Lloyd Russell-Moyle: 2019 parliament

 In January 2023, Russell-Moyle reacted angrily to a speech by Miriam Cates in a debate on the Gender Recognition Reform (Scotland) Bill., branding her as 'transphobic' and saying she 'should be ashamed'.
 He later apologised to Dame Rosie Winterton and to Cates for the tone of his response.
-Rosie Duffield accused Russell-Moyle of crossing the floor to sit next to Cates in order to intimidate her, after having heckled several speakers.
-Conservative MP Paul Bristow confirmed the report and said he moved closer to Cates in response to Russell-Moyle's behaviour.
+Rosie Duffield accused Russell-Moyle of crossing the floor at the end of the debate to sit near to Cates.
+Conservative MP Paul Bristow confirmed the report and said he moved closer to Cates in response to Russell-Moyle's behaviour, which he thought was in order to intimidate her.
+The following week Dame Rosie Winterton confirmed that it was usual for MPs of any party to sit where Russell-Moyle sat saying "any hon.
+Gentleman or hon.
+Lady can sit in the end seats".

+In December 2023, Russell-Moyle introduced a bill to ban conversion therapy after failed attempts by the government to introduce such a bill.
+He drafted the bill in public, meeting people from all sides and included key safeguards to protect parents, regulated medical practitioners and free speech but prevented the abusive practice.
+The bill was blocked from proceeding to committee stage in the commons in March 2024 and it did not proceed further.

+In March 2024 Russell-Moyle launched the final of three reports on youth work policy and practice the first of which was drafted with the National Youth Agency and last was drafted with Ben Bradley and the Centre for Young Lives.
+It called for a national workforce strategy and ministerial leadership.

 Select Committees and All Party Parliamentary Groups

-Russell-Moyle is Chair of the All-Party Parliamentary Group on Youth Affairs.
-Russell-Moyle is also listed as Chair of the All-Party Parliamentary Group on Kurdistan in Turkey and Syria, which replaced his Chairmanship of the All-Party Parliamentary Group for Kurds in Iran; All-Party Parliamentary Group for Rojava (Democratic Federation of Northern Syria) and Vice Chairmanship of Kurds in Turkey in the 2017–2019 Parliament.
+Russell-Moyle was Chair of the All-Party Parliamentary Group on Youth Affairs.
+Russell-Moyle was also listed as Chair of the All-Party Parliamentary Group on Kurdistan in Turkey and Syria, which replaced his Chairmanship of the All-Party Parliamentary Group for Kurds in Iran; All-Party Parliamentary Group for Rojava (Democratic Federation of Northern Syria) and Vice Chairmanship of Kurds in Turkey in the 2017–2019 Parliament.